Go to Sleep Jeff!

 Go to Sleep Jeff is the Wiggles' 16th album, released in 2003 by ABC Music and distributed by Roadshow Entertainment.
 The album was nominated for the ARIA Award for Best Children's Album but lost to Hi-5's Celebrate.

+AllMusic described it as "a superb sleep-time album for the young ones," rating it four and a half stars.